2025-05-07

 And we formed a spine for ourselves

-And reared ourselves up upon this land
+And we reared ourselves up upon this land

 And we moved unto the land